 We are also grateful to the wide variety of additional students, interns and others who have helped with the project from 2014 to the present.
 They include: Magnus Bower, Emma Brown, Florian Graber, David Jarrett, Hahyun Lee, Alice Miller, Emily Perrin, Emily Townley and Lucy Zhang.

 Since its early creation by Steven Bradley, almost all of the work to add features and troubleshoot the platform has been conducted by Helen Chappell of Rhombus Technology.
-We are enormously grateful to Helen for her tireless work on the site and for her huge achievements in spite of the incompetence of the rest of the team!
+We are enormously grateful to Helen for her tireless work on the site and for her huge achievements!

 Former Board Member